-As of December 31, 2023, the total number of shares available for future issuance under the 2023 Plan was 22,770,982 shares.
+As of December 31, 2024, the total number of shares available for future issuance under the 2023 Plan was 20,451,887 shares.
 Under the 2023 Plan, the Company has the ability to issue incentive stock options, nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units, and performance shares.
 The exercise price of stock options granted under the 2023 Plan must at least equal the fair market value of the Company's common stock on the date of grant.
 Stock options granted generally vest monthly over a four-year period and expire 10 years from the date of grant.
-Restricted stock units generally vest at the end of a three-year period.
+Restricted stock units generally vest quarterly over a four-year period.